digzom/elixir_playground/projects/elixir_in_action/chapter2.md

 end
 ```

-This code starts with original data and passes it through a series of transformations.
-Each
+This code starts with original data and passes it through a series of
-one is a new, modified version of the input (original data).
+transformations.
+Each one is a new, modified version of the input (original data).

-If something goes wrong, the function `complex_transformation` can return `original_data`,
+If something goes wrong, the function `complex_transformation` can return
-because none of the transformations will modify the memory ocupied by original_data.
+`original_data`, because none of the transformations will modify the memory ocupied

-### Maps
-pag 65
+by original_data.